LLNL/zfp/docs/source/testing.rst

 ================

-The :program:`testzfp` program performs basic regression testing by exercising a small but important subset of :file:`libzfp` and the compressed array classes.
+The :program:`testzfp` program performs basic regression testing by exercising a small but important subset of |libzfp| and the compressed-array classes.
 It serves as a sanity check that |zfp| has been built properly.
 These tests assume the default compiler settings, i.e., with none of the settings in :file:`Config` or :file:`CMakeLists.txt` modified.
 By default,